DevOps-MBSE/AaC/docs/docs/dev_guide/validation_plugins.md

             - The ValidatorInput content consists of valid AaC definitions.
             - The ValidatorInput contains some AaC definitions that reference other definitions.
           when:
-            - The input is validation
+            - The validator plugin is executed.
           then:
             - The ValidatorOutput does not indicate any errors
             - The ValidatorOutput does not indicate any warnings